Advanced-Vision-and-Learning-Lab/2024_V4A_Lacunarity_Pooling_Layer/README.md

 ## Main Functions

-The XAI Analyis runs using the following functions.
+The Lacunarity Pooling layer runs using the following functions.

 1. Intialize model